 By: Fred Holder

-In this project, Fred Holder was inspired by a movie to replicate a baby rattle.
+In this project, the late Fred Holder was inspired by a movie to replicate a baby rattle.
 It had an antique look and after turning, Fred coated it with a non-toxic walnut oil finish.

 One of the best features of this tutorial is that Fred shows and explains how to turn captive rings.
 This technique works well here but can also be used on almost any type of spindle that you might be turning.